Water issues in developing countries

-Water issues in developing countries include scarcity of drinking water, poor infrastructure for water and sanitation access, water pollution, and low levels of water security.
 Over one billion people in developing countries have inadequate access to clean water.
+Issues include scarcity of drinking water, poor infrastructure for water and sanitation access, water pollution, and low levels of water security.
 The main barriers to addressing water problems in developing nations include poverty, costs of infrastructure, and poor governance.
 The effects of climate change on the water cycle can make these problems worse.